State of Play (film): Casting

 Macdonald traveled to Australia to court Crowe's involvement, which averted the film's abandonment after Pitt left.
 Crowe had to negotiate with the studio over shooting dates to avoid a conflict with Nottingham (later renamed Robin Hood), which he was due to star in for director Ridley Scott in March 2008.
 Crowe said jumping immediately into the part was similar to immediately taking roles as a jobbing young actor.
-He had not seen the series, and was unsure about taking the role, as he could not compare a six-hour telling of the story to a two-hour adaption.
+He had not seen the series and was unsure about taking the role, as he could not compare a six-hour telling of the story to a two-hour adaption.
 The majority of Crowe's three hours per day in hair and makeup preparation was spent hiding his "extremely long" hair, which he grew for his title role in Robin Hood.
-During filming in Washington, DC, Crowe acquired an education in journalism from The Washington Post's Metro editor, R.B.
+During filming in Washington, D.C., Crowe acquired an education in journalism from The Washington Post's Metro editor, R.B.
 Brenner.
 Universal president of production Donna Langley said Crowe's performance was a naturalistic one, and claimed State of Play was a different film than the one that would have been made had Pitt remained.

 British newspaper The Independent noted that hiring an A-list American actor (Pitt) for the lead role was sidelining original McAffrey actor John Simm, who it said was "widely considered one of the best television actors to emerge in recent years" and that the recasting was "the latest example of the trend for British actors to be replaced by Americans".
 The Stage television writer Liz Thomas said that while it was frustrating for British actors, such casting made good commercial sense, expressing hope that the film's high-profile would be a "huge advert" or "shop window" for other such projects to come out of the UK in recent years.

 In a scene shot at the Library of Congress, the production employed several real-world journalists among the extras in a scene in which Wright-Penn's character makes a statement to the press.
 The group included Bob Woodward, Margaret Carlson, Bob Schieffer, John Palmer, E. J. Dionne, Katty Kay, and Steven Clemons.
 Additionally featured are cameos by news media commentators Lou Dobbs of CNN and Chris Matthews of MSNBC.
-Long-time Washington, DC, area sportscaster Frank Herzog also has a non-speaking cameo as a congressman present at the PointCorp hearings.
+Long-time Washington, D.C.-area sportscaster Frank Herzog also has a non-speaking cameo as a congressman present at the PointCorp hearings.
 Journalist and Clinton confidante Cody Shearer is credited as a consultant on the film.
 Steve Clemons observed that "Crowe's style, language, posture, everything — just had to be modeled on Cody Shearer."